khoury-gsa/khoury-gsa.github.io/index.md

 ##### Currently (October 2021) active

-* _Game Nights_  are held every other week on Fridays, in the evening.
+* _Game Nights_ (#game-nights on Slack) are held every other Friday, in the evening.
-It usually involves playing board games
+They usually involve playing board games
-(provided by the college and attendees), but other proposed activities include movies, visiting the Museum of Fine Arts, etc.
+(provided by the college and attendees), but other activities include movies, visiting the Museum of Fine Arts, etc.
 We used to organize dinner but that has not resumed after the pandemic.
+The host is Kutub Gandhi.

+* _Book Club_ (#book-club on Slack) is held every other Wednesday 5 PM and entails reading books and discussing them.
+Currently, the focus is on science fiction.
+The host is Daniel Melcer.

 ##### Currently (October 2021) defunct